sobaba-12/sim_and_scat/content/intro.md

 The Thebelab integration is still in beta and therefore will not work perfectly every time (it is known not to work for the pylj examples towards the end).
 When the Thebelab integration fails, please use the Interact button.

+If you would prefer to run the resource locally, details of how this can be achieved can be found [here](./local).

 ## Code (in)efficiency

 Please be aware that the Python code written in this tutorial has been written to prioritise understanding, above computational efficiency.
 Individual examples may therefore not be be the most efficient implementation of particular algorithms.
-That said, we have endeavoured to provide code examples that are “authentic”, and accurately represent the relevant aspects of “real” molecular dynamics methods.
+That said, we have endeavoured to provide code examples that are *authentic*, and accurately represent the relevant aspects of *real* molecular dynamics methods.

 ## Sharing this resource